-- help you set up home in the community after an unsettled way of life, for example, if you have been homeless
+help you set up home in the community after an unsettled way of life, for example, if you have been homeless

 - help you stay in your home in the face of exceptional pressure on yourself or on a member of your family.
-Examples of exceptional pressures include chronic illness or disability, or the breakdown of a relationship leading to the family moving home.
-From 1 April 2017, if you are aged 18-21 and you are not eligible for the housing costs element of Universal Credit, you may be able to get a community care grant under this category.
-The grant will help you pay for your housing costs and so maintain your home (see below)
+Examples of exceptional pressures include chronic illness or disability, or the breakdown of a relationship leading to the family moving home

 Examples of the types of items that you might get a community care grant for are furniture, household equipment like a cooker or a washing machine, travel costs, removal expenses, and storage charges.
 You could also get a grant to help with living expenses if, for example, you are going to be looking after a prisoner or young offender on home leave, as the prisoner or young offender will not have any income to pay for these costs.

 You cannot get a community care grant if you have applied for the same item or service within the previous 28 days unless your circumstances have changed.

 What expenses are excluded from community care grants

 Some expenses are excluded from community care grants.
-For example, you cannot get a community care grant for any expense outside the United Kingdom, the cost of a school uniform, travelling expenses to and from school, school meals, medical costs, housing costs (although 18-21 year olds who are getting Universal Credit and are no longer entitled to the housing element, may be able to get a community care grant if they can establish that they are under exceptional pressure), holidays, debts or expenses that could be covered by a maternity grant or funeral payment.
+For example, you cannot get a community care grant for any expense outside the United Kingdom, the cost of a school uniform, travelling expenses to and from school, school meals, medical costs, housing costs (although 18-21 year olds who are getting Universal Credit and are no longer entitled to the housing element, may be able to get a community care grant if they can establish that they are under exceptional pressure), holidays, debts or expenses that could be covered by the Best Start Grant or funeral payment.